How Long Does a Speeding Ticket Stay on Your Record for Insurance?

 You don’t necessarily have to have done something wrong on the road to be considered high-risk, though.
 Allowing your coverage to lapse would raise red flags for insurers.
 Also, being a very young driver or very old driver could make you a high risk.
 New drivers and elderly drivers are the most likely to get into accidents.

-Does a Speeding Ticket Increase Insurance?
+How Much Does a Speeding Ticket Increase Your Insurance?

-Your car insurance will likely go up after a speeding ticket, but to what extent depends on your provider and the severity of the offense.
-Your rate could increase anywhere between 15% and 40%.
-Some providers are more forgiving than others, and while a speeding ticket will last longer on your record in some places, its effect on your insurance typically decreases over time.
+How much your insurance will increase after a speeding ticket will likely be between 15% and 40%, depending on your provider.
+Some providers are more forgiving than others, and while a speeding ticket will last longer on your record in some places, its effect on your insurance typically decreases over time

 If you were issued a speeding ticket for going more than 15 miles per hour over the limit, the chances of your insurance going up are higher compared to tickets issued at a slower speed.
 Additionally, if you’ve gotten multiple infractions, or your citation involved reckless or dangerous behavior, insurance companies could see you as more of a liability in the future.